Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 See below for some additional guidelines.

-(3 points) problem 8 (Italian Oscar winners), but instead of producing a count, your query should produce the names of the people.
-For the purposes of this problem, you may assume that person names are unique and that relational algebra includes the same pattern-matching operators as SQL.
+(3 points) problem 7 (Oscar-winning comedies), but instead of producing a count, your query should produce the names and years of the movies.
+For the purposes of this problem, you may assume that the combination of a movie’s name and year is unique and that relational algebra includes the same pattern-matching operators as SQL.

 producing a count, your query should produce the ids of the